Rust for Java developers, part 2

 But before we look into how this helps us eliminate an entire category of bugs

-from our code at compile time, rather than a random RuntimeException
+from our code at compile time, rather than a random RuntimeException thrown at

 us in production, let us first look into how references and borrowing comes into

-blocks.
-First, how is a struct
+play with struct and their impl blocks.
+First, how is a struct declared in

 Rust: